qbane/ONI-Mods/README.md

    The package manager can be found in **Windows** > **Package Manager**.
 3. Add your font file as an asset.
 4. Navigate to **Windows** > **TextMesh Pro**.
 Import the **TMP Essentials** and create a font asset there.
-5. (Optional) Click the little triangle on your newly-created asset.
-Change the shader of its material to "TextMesh Pro/Mobile/Distance Field".

 **Section 2**: Generating an asset bundle (OS-dependent)